percept is a non-invasive prenatal screening test (NIPT) for chromosome conditions.

 Can percept be used for twin/IVF/donor pregnancies?

 Please contact VCGS if you are caring for a triplet pregnancy as some acceptance criteria must be met prior to having your blood collected.

 I wish to speak to a scientist or counsellor about percept.

 If you have questions about your screening options or are not sure whether percept is right for you, please contact one of our genetic counsellors: +61 3 9936 6402.

 How do I pay?

-Payment is made by providing credit card details at the time of completing the request slip.
-The fee is charged to the patient’s credit card prior to the result being released.
+Patient's will be asked to provide their mobile number on the test request form.
+They will receive an SMS with a secure link to complete payment.
 If the test fails and the patient does not want to proceed with a repeat test, the full fee is reimbursed.
 If a repeat sample is taken, only the single test fee is charged.